POWER-WISE FREQUENTLY ASKED QUESTIONS

 Q: How do I request a Power Wise Energy Audit?

 A: Enrolling in Power Wise can be done online.
-Click here to sign up for the program and for access to enrollment forms.
-You can always contact us at info@gipl.org
+Click here to sign up for the program and to access enrollment forms.
+You can always contact us at info@gipl.org.

 Q: Why do you need 13 months of our past electric and natural gas energy bills before my congregation can receive a Power Wise Energy Audit?